 While nothing compares to learning on a real MIDI piano keyboard, for those wishing to try a few lessons before deciding to purchase a MIDI keyboard, this Virtual MIDI Piano Keyboard is a great FREE temporary solution for both Windows and Mac users.

 You can use the FREE Musiah Virtual Piano (which enables you to play piano notes on your computer keyboard) to complete all of the first two levels of the Musiah piano course — that’s 34 songs, before you ever have to buy a MIDI keyboard.
 But of course, your experience will not be not be as good as if you can get hold of a real MIDI keyboard to play on.

-So only use this approach as a temporary measure (and please read all the information on this page).
+So only use this approach as a temporary solution — and please read all the information on this page.

 How To Set Up The Virtual Piano In Minutes

 1. Download and install this Internal Midi Port: Download setuploopbe1.exe